Aliases for COL17A1 Gene

 GeneCards Summary for COL17A1 Gene

-COL17A1 (Collagen Type XVII Alpha 1) is a Protein Coding gene.
-Diseases associated with COL17A1 include Epithelial Recurrent Erosion Dystrophy and Epidermolysis Bullosa, Junctional, Non-Herlitz Type.
-Among its related pathways are Cell junction organization and ERK Signaling.
+COL17A1 (Collagen Type XVII Alpha 1 Chain) is a Protein Coding gene.
+Diseases associated with COL17A1 include Epidermolysis Bullosa, Junctional, Non-Herlitz Type and Epithelial Recurrent Erosion Dystrophy.
+Among its related pathways are Collagen chain trimerization and Phospholipase-C Pathway.
 An important paralog of this gene is COL6A1.

 UniProtKB/Swiss-Prot for COL17A1 Gene

 May play a role in the integrity of hemidesmosome and the attachment of basal keratinocytes to the underlying basement membrane.

 The 120 kDa linear IgA disease antigen is an anchoring filament component involved in dermal-epidermal cohesion.
 Is the target of linear IgA bullous dermatosis autoantibodies.